 |The first three signatories

-Left: Prof. Michael Hengartner, Dean of the Faculty of Mathematics and Natural Sciences, University of Zurich
+Left: Prof. Michael Hengartner, Rector of the University of Zurich

-Middle: Prof. Dieter Imboden, President of the National Research Council of the Swiss National Science Foundation
+Middle: Prof. Dieter Imboden, Past President of the Swiss National Science Foundation

 Right: Prof. Stefan Treue, Director of the German Primate Center, Göttingen